 I stumbled upon this one just as my craze of gathering any metrics I could think of was dying out... and it was a real moment of clarity to see how I missed a few very important ones.
 I like it when an idea humbles you.

-I'm going to save you a click, potentially: the two jobs are 1.
-Write good code and 2.
-Be easy to work with. – and it's an overall good reminder that we should really watch out in case we feel like turning into a mean code machine would solve problems.
+– and it's an overall good reminder that we should really watch out in case we feel like turning into a mean code machine would solve problems.

 Okay, I don't think there's a lesson here.
 But the short story is worth reading, and you'll be able to start using the "I wrote in on a plane" trope... humorously, I hope.

-You too can support h^ by buying me a coffee.
-Cheers!
+by buying me a coffee.
+Cheers!h^